 For 45 years, the Eastern Nebraska Office on Aging’s Meals on Wheels program has filled the nutritional needs of the homebound by providing hot, noon meals, personally delivered by our team of volunteers and paid drivers.
 Meals are delivered Monday through Friday.
 To receive the Meals on Wheels service, the following criteria should be met by clients who are:

-If you know of an individual in Douglas, Sarpy, Dodge, Cass or Washington County who would benefit from receiving home delivered meals, call us at 402-444-6766.
+If you know of an individual in Douglas, Sarpy, Dodge, Cass or Washington County who would benefit from receiving meals on wheels, call 402-444-6536 and request Information and Assistance.
 We will need the following information:

 Individuals are asked to contribute to the cost of the service, based on their monthly income.
 Contribution statements are sent out each month.
 Low income individuals may be eligible to have this service covered by the Nebraska Department of Health and Human Services.